Cordyceps Sinensis|Dongchong Xiacao -Winter Worm, Summer Grass.

 There was not so much opportunity to study more about it and the opportunity to surf the internet and social media in India was too less at that time.
 Today, I am too emotional while writing about it.

 Cordyceps, if you want to know the reason, why I am emotional, answering it will produce a novel.
-The problem in describing the personal experience is I was not habituated to typing.
 So let the issue stop here and move on to the purpose for which we started.

 What is Cordyceps Sinensis|Dongchong Xiacao?